-We consider technology not just as a creative tool but as a very specific medium with its own aesthetics and creative ground rules.
-The postgraduate eArts is a contemporary follow-up track where your competencies, skills, artistic vision and technical abilities are demonstrated, and where artists/designers, creative and technical profiles work together in co-creation to work on the art experience of tomorrow.
+We consider technology not just as a creative tool but as a very specific medium with its own aesthetic and creative ground rules.
+The postgraduate eArts is a contemporary follow-up track in which your competencies, skills, artistic vision and technical abilities are demonstrated, and in which artists, designers, ICT-profiles and digital innovators work together in co-creation on future, innovative projects in mixed realities.

-The goal here is to address a new audience - the digital natives - and explore a new, hybird field for artists and technical profiles as a team: digital and virtual art, creative XR applications (VR, AR, MR, immersive technologies, mocap, projection mapping,...), NFT, online and hybrid events and web3 applications.
-But also hybrid formats, where spaces act as an immersive portal will be explored.
+The goal here is to address a new audience - the digital natives - and explore a new, hybird field as a multi- and transdisciplinary team: digital and virtual art, creative XR applications (VR, AR, MR, immersive technologies, mocap, projection mapping,...), NFT, online and hybrid events and web3 applications.
+But also hybrid formats, where spaces act as an immersive portal will be explored

 Program